KTheXIII/kthexiii.github.io/README.md

 # Personal Website

-Build with Snowpack, Preact and TypeScript.
+Build with Snowpack, React and TypeScript.

 ## Requirements